Unwrap the Present: How to Use This Essential Italian Tense

 Canto samba rock. — I sing samba rock.

-noi mangiamo (we eat) and not noi mangiiamo
+noi mangiamo (we eat)

 Conjugating –ere Verbs

-These can then be used to make sentences like these:
+You can then make sentences like these:

 Non credo in quel dio. — I don’t believe in that god.